 Fior Veras is a licensed, bilingual and board Certified professional counselor with 30 years of clinical experience working with children, adolescents and adults.
 She received her Master degree in Counseling and Human Systems from Florida State University in 1986 and has expanded her skills in various evidence based modalities.
 She is an expert in treating individuals using Trauma Focused Cognitive Behavioral Therapy, Motivational Interviewing, Mindfulness and Dialectical Behavioral Therapy.
 Her experience includes working with active military service members on military bases and installations, managing community mental health centers in Philadelphia and conducting clinical assessments, crisis intervention and psychotherapy.
-Ms. Veras treats children ages 3-21 and adults living with anxiety, depression, domestic violence, autism, substance abuse, relationship conflicts and personality disorders.
+Ms. Veras treats children with Pediatric autoimmune neuropsychiatric disorders (PANDAS); Autism Spectrum Disorders; ADHD, Anxiety and Mood Disorders.
+In addition, she treats adults with a history of Bipolar Depression, Dissociative Disorders and Anxiety Disorders; School or Work Avoidance; EAP including Substance Abuse Evaluations; Separation, Trauma and Family Issues; Gender Identity.
 Her emphasis is to build resiliency and individual strengths in a compassionate therapeutic environment.

 PA License Number:

 1984-1986 Florida State University, MS, Counseling and Human Systems